amyyalex/simple-contribution/contribution.md

 <h4>Step 4: Open the project with VS Code (or any editor of choice)</h4>

-- Once you click on _open with visual studio code_, the project opens up on you VS Code open the index.html file to start editing.
+- Once you click on _open with visual studio code_, the project opens up for you VS Code open the index.html file to start editing.
-- If your're using other editor, find the project folder on your computer.
+- If you're using other editors, find the project folder on your computer.
 The `index.html` file is directly in the `simple-contribution` folder.

 [Open VS Code](image/vscode-open.jpeg "Open index.html in your text editor")